Azure/ResourceModules/docs/wiki/PipelinesDesign.md

 ### **Component:** Workflows

-These are the individual end-2-end workflows we have for each module.
+These are the individual end-to-end workflows we have for each module.
 Leveraging the [composite actions](#component-composite-actions) described before, they orchestrate the testing & publishing of their module.

 Comparing multiple workflows you'll notice they are almost identically, yet differ in a few important areas: